 Aspirational objective 3:

-Contribute to a climate neutral food chain in Europe by 2050
+A climate neutral food chain in Europe by 2050

-The above aspirational objective is inspired by and – directly and indirectly – linked to international goals as formulated by the United Nations (UN) Sustainable Development Goals (SDGs) number 6 (clean water and sanitation), 7 (affordable and clean energy), 12 (sustainable production and consumption), 13 (climate action), 14 (marine protection), 15 (biodiversity), 17 (partnerships), and the Paris Climate Agreement, amongst others.
+The above aspirational objective is inspired by and – directly and indirectly – linked to international goals as formulated by the Paris Climate Agreement and United Nations (UN) Sustainable Development Goals (SDGs) number 6 (clean water and sanitation), 7 (affordable and clean energy), 12 (sustainable production and consumption), 13 (climate action), 14 (marine protection), 15 (biodiversity), 17 (partnerships) , amongst others.

-At the EU level, the aspiration links to various policy initiatives, such as the European Green Deal (including the EU Climate Law, the EU Biodiversity Strategy, the Farm to Fork Strategy, the Circular Economy Action Plan) and the Commission Recommendation on the use of Environmental Footprint Methods, amongst others.
+At the EU level, the aspiration is consistent with the Climate Law objectives of -55% net greenhouse gas emissions in 2030 and climate neutrality in 2050 and links to various other policy initiatives under the European Green Deal (including the EU Biodiversity Strategy, the Farm to Fork Strategy, the Circular Economy Action Plan) and the Commission Recommendation on the use of Environmental Footprint Methods, amongst others.

 For this aspirational objective, the following aspirational target has been set: